Hawkins-class cruiser: Design

 By early 1915 the threat had been neutralized or sunk, but the Royal Navy believed that further commerce-raiding operations were likely.
 On 9 June the board met to consider specifications for a large light cruiser capable of hunting down commerce raiders anywhere in the world.
 D'Eyncourt was subsequently requested to submit designs for a ship capable of 30 kn with at least one-fifth power from coal-fired boilers and an armament of at least ten 6-inch guns.
 He submitted six sketch designs armed with various mixes of 6-, 7.5- and 9.2 in guns using 9000 LT and 9750 LT hulls.
 Based on several encounters where the raiders had attempted to flee as soon as they had spotted the cruisers, the board believed that the ship's armament needed to be able to reach out to the visible horizon and be powerful enough to cripple the raider with a single hit.
 It therefore rejected the 6-inch gun as too short-ranged and lacking in power and the 9.2-inch gun as too few could be mounted on the hull; settling on the 7.5-inch gun in a new mount capable of 30° of elevation to maximise its range and carried on the larger of the two hulls proposed.
+The fruition of this design meant that with the 1930 London Naval Treaty the Hawkins class would become the Royal Navy's first heavy cruisers.